pranavkantgaur/tfmtcnn/tfmtcnn/models/mtcnn/celeba/README.md

-PNet, RNet, and ONet models are created in this directory.
+PNet, RNet, and ONet the best models trained using WIDER and CelebA datasets are stored in this directory.